Membership and Class Registration for 2021-2022

 Our Code of Conduct helps us ensure a welcoming environment for all our band members.
 It is embedded below for ease of reference.
 All members are obliged to observe the elements of this code.

-There are no refunds for online classes once confirmed.
+There are no refunds for classes once confirmed – except for medical or other serious cause.

 You have the option of sharing your email address for the class lists that are in the password-protected members area of the website.
 Addresses and phone numbers are not shared.